noahmazer/websiteV2/content/blog/Cardenal-Iroquois.md

 gas stations and more neon, HAM & EGGS in the night
  behind the big factories, you come to the reservation
 a little valley, where that Iroquois said
-       next to the old Ford which doesn't run
+       next to the old Ford that doesn't run
 "we shall rise up again
 and the world shall listen to us."

 A man leapt into the middle of the street with his arms open:
 STOP!!!
 and they riddled him.
 A different Somoza will be president.
 You told us to call out to you in our solitude.
 And I’m here in Solentiname!
 Deganawida!
 Deganawida!

-Rumor as if from a portable radio on its way here no portables come here: the plane from the Nation of the 13 Fires...
+Rumor as if from a portable radio on its way here
+no portables come here:
+the plane
+from the Nation of the 13 Fires...
 The flight to Panama.
 Our friends aren’t many, and they’re far away.
 The news is bad from everywhere.
 If you are sad as I am now
-I shall console you with my wampum, o my old Underwood.
+I shall console you with my wampum, o my old
+Underwood.
 With shells.
 With these keys.
 Not teletypes.
 And these words in my hands shall be true.
 It is the hour of the mosquitoes on Solentiname.
 And of the sad bird that sings Jodido.
 The last cormorant has gone.
 Will the lights be on yet
 at the United Nations?
 DEGANAWIDA!
 DEGANAWIDA!

 And where are the jets going?
 Are they going
 to Vietnam?